-6.8 The submission NDP (January 2018) incorporates additional policy criteria or wording to add clarity and emphasis throughout the document.
-The additional criteria added to policies ENV1 and CF1 added further safeguarding to the natural and built environment.
+- 6.8 The submission NDP incorporates additional policy criteria or wording to add clarity and emphasis throughout the document.
+The additional criteria added to policies ENV1 and BBH1 and BBH5 added further safeguarding to the natural and built environment.
 Therefore are not considered to affect the findings of the previous HRA report.
 On the contrary; they strengthen the likelihood of there being no adverse impacts.
-This will give criteria for future applications to meet to support policy SD4 and ensure that the delivery of the Nutrient Management Plan is not compromised.

-- 6.10 The revised NDP policies are therefore unlikely to result in significant effects on the European site. - 7 Assessment of the 'likely significant effects' of the final How Caple Sollers Hope and Yatton NDP (2018) - Following reg 16 and implications of Sweetman case - 7.1 The submission NDP incorporates the changes made before regulation 16. - 7.2 No new policies have been introduced into the submission NDP following reg 16; however there have been some minor word changes to the policies.
-The main changes have occurred to Policy ENV1 and CF1. - 7.3 In light of the Sweetman case all policies have been reviewed to ensure compliance with the ruling.
+This will give criteria for future applications to meet to support policy SD4 and ensure that the delivery of the Nutrient Management Plan is not compromised. - 6.9 Modifications made to sever other policies of the plan are considered to be minor and would not have a significant effect on the results previously assessed.
+These were points of clarity and minor word changes. - 6.10 The revised NDP policies are therefore unlikely to result in significant effects on the European sites. - 7 Assessment of the 'likely significant effects' of the submission Ballingham, Bolstone and Hentland NDP (September 2018) - Following reg 16 and implications and implications of the Sweetman over Wind case - 7.1 The submission NDP incorporates the modifications that the second examiner has recommended within the examiner's report.
+These changes are to ensure that the plan meets the Basic Conditions. - 7.2 No new policies have been introduced into the final NDP following the examination; however there have been some minor word changes to the policies.
+The main changes have occurred to policies BBH1 and BBH5, this has added in extra criteria to protect the natural environment. - 7.3 In light of the Sweetman case all policies have been reviewed to ensure compliance with the ruling.
 The finding can be found in appendix 3. - 7.4 The findings of the screening matrix can be found in the Screening Matrix in the appendix.
 Colour coding was used to record the likely impacts of the policies on the European site and its qualifying habitats and species as shown in the table 1 below.